QuantEcon/python_lecture_sandpit/source/rst/likelihood_ratio_process.rst

    * How a **receiver operator characteristic curve** summarizes information about a false alarm probability and power in frequentist hypothesis testing

+   * How during World War II the United States Navy devised a decision rule that Captain Garret L. Schyler challenged and asked Milton Friedman to justify to him, a topic to be studied in  :doc:`this lecture <wald_friedman>`

 Likelihood Ratio Process
 ========================